Tuberculosis: Mycobacteria

-The main cause of TB is Mycobacterium tuberculosis (MTB), a small, aerobic, nonmotile bacillus.
+The principal microbial cause of TB is Mycobacterium tuberculosis (MTB), a small, aerobic, non-motile and rod-shaped bacillus.
 It divides every 16 to 20 hours, which is slow compared with other bacteria, which usually divide in less than an hour.
 Mycobacteria have a complex, lipid-rich cell envelope, with the high lipid content of the outer membrane acting as a robust barrier contributing to their drug resistance.
 If a Gram stain is performed, MTB either stains very weakly "Gram-positive" or does not retain dye as a result of the high lipid and mycolic acid content of its cell wall.
 MTB can withstand weak disinfectants and survive in a dry state for weeks.
 In nature, the bacterium can grow only within the cells of a host organism, but M. tuberculosis can be cultured in the laboratory.

 The term M. tuberculosis complex describes a genetically related group of Mycobacterium species that can cause tuberculosis in humans or other animals.
-It includes four other TB-causing mycobacteria: M. bovis, M. africanum, M. canettii, and M. microti.
+Among its members are four other TB-causing mycobacteria: M. bovis, M. africanum, M. canettii, and M. microti.
 M. bovis causes bovine TB and was once a common cause of human TB, but the introduction of pasteurized milk has almost eliminated this as a public health problem in developed countries.
 M. africanum is not widespread, but it is a significant cause of human TB in parts of Africa.
 M. canettii is rare and seems to be limited to the Horn of Africa, although a few cases have been seen in African emigrants.
 M. microti appears to have a natural reservoir in small rodents such as mice and voles, but can infect larger mammals.
 It is rare in humans and is seen almost only in immunodeficient people, although its prevalence may be significantly underestimated.

 There are other known mycobacteria which cause lung disease resembling TB.
 M. avium complex is an environmental microorganism found in soil and water sources worldwide, which tends to present as an opportunistic infection in immunocompromised people.
 The natural reservoir of M. kansasii is unknown, but it has been found in tap water; it is most likely to infect humans with lung disease or who smoke.
 These two species are classified as "nontuberculous mycobacteria".

 Public health campaigns in the 1920s tried to halt the spread of TB.

 Transmission

 Tuberculosis spreads through the air when people with active pulmonary TB cough, sneeze, speak, or sing, releasing tiny airborne droplets containing the bacteria.
 Anyone nearby can breathe in these droplets and become infected.
 The droplets can remain airborne and infective for several hours, and are more likely to persist in poorly ventilated areas.
+TB is not spread by shaking hands, sharing food, drinks, or utensils, touching bed linens and toilet seats, sharing toothbrushes, or kissing.

 Risk factors

-Risk factors for TB include exposure to droplets from people with active TB and environmental-related and health-condition related factors that decrease a person's immune system response such as HIV or taking immunosuppressant medications.
+Risk factors for TB include exposure to droplets from people with active TB, as well as environmental and health-condition-related factors that decrease a person's immune system response.